My People’s Market Spotlights Local Entrepreneurs of Color

 The First My People’s Market

-The pop-up marketplace was set up within The Redd East, a space owned by local environmentally-focused nonprofit Ecotrust.
+The pop-up marketplace was set up within The Redd on Salmon Street, owned by the local environmentally-focused nonprofit Ecotrust.
 Y.G.B.
 (Young Gifted Black and Brown) Portland curated a lineup of live performers, including local musicians, artists, and dancers, who performed in both the warehouse space and the large tent next door.
 The night’s MC, Carlos the Rollerblader, zoomed between guests and tables with a microphone in hand as vendors shared their artwork, products, cuisine, and services with shoppers.

 “I’ve never lived anywhere where the majority of people are white,” Morentin said.
 “I grew up in a place where most people were Mexican or Latino and from different cultures.
 It’s the only thing Portland’s really lacking.”